How Sales Processes Drive Better Results

 How A Sales Process Drives The Buyer’s Journey

-Although there are different perspectives about what specific steps make up an effective B2B sales process, best practice involves guiding prospects through two distinctly different phases: the lead qualification phase (also known as 'discovery' or 'needs assessment') and the deal pipeline phase.
+While experts may debate the specific steps that constitute an effective B2B sales process, best practices typically involve guiding prospects through two distinct phases: the lead qualification phase (often called 'discovery' or 'needs assessment') and the deal pipeline phase.

-In this 2-phase sales process example, there are 8 steps of the sales cycle until the buyer’s journey is completed.
+In this streamlined 2-phase sales process framework, we've identified 8 key steps that guide the buyer's journey to completion.

 Sales process steps

 Phase 1: Lead Qualification.
-The lead qualification phase moves a contact or lead into a discovery mode with the goal of developing enough information and interest to advance that contact as a qualified prospect toward the deal pipeline phase.
-The key steps of the lead qualification phase include:
+The lead qualification phase transforms initial contacts into engaged prospects through strategic discovery, with the goal of gathering sufficient information and interest to advance qualified opportunities into the deal pipeline phase.
+Key steps include:

 • Research – Find out who you’re talking to and the specifics about their market and industry.

-• Introduce – Establish credibility, discuss their needs and what drives them, and offer information about how your solution can provide them value.
+• Introduce – Establish credibility, discuss their needs and what drives them, and provide information about how your solution can deliver value to them.

-• Qualify – Determine where the contact fits into the buying process, and how they influence getting to a “Yes,” “No,” or “Later” decision.
+• Qualify – Determine where the contact fits into the buying process and how they influence reaching a “Yes,” “No,” or “Later” decision.

 • Learn – Ask open-ended questions that will provide information on goals, opportunities, risks, timelines, and budgets to determine deal readiness.